43 Father's Day Trivia Questions [With Answers]

 Answer: Richard Nixon, with a 1972 proclamation.

-Your gut says Lyndon B. Johnson.
+Your gut says Lyndon B. Johnson, and your gut is close.
 He issued the first Father’s Day proclamation in 1966.
-The permanent federal-holiday step came six years later under Nixon.
-Calvin Coolidge had backed Father’s Day way back in 1924, but he never signed it into law.
+The permanent step came six years later, under Nixon.
+Calvin Coolidge had backed the idea way back in 1924, but he never signed anything into law.

 Duel me on Father’s Day history on LearnClash